I Love You, Man: Box office

 In its U.S. opening weekend, the film made $17.8 million in 2,711 theaters, ranking number two at the box office.
 I Love You, Man stayed in the box office top ten for five weeks and was number 27 among films released in 2009.
 The film grossed $71.4 million domestically and $20.2 million internationally making $93.4 million worldwide.

 Home media

-The film was released on Blu-ray and DVD by Paramount Home Entertainment on August 11, 2009 in the US and August 24, 2009 in Europe and as of November 2009 generated more than $22 million in DVD sales.
+The film was released on Blu-ray and DVD on August 11, 2009, in the US and August 24, 2009, in Europe and as of November 2009 generated more than $22 million in DVD sales.
 I Love You, Man was ranked number two in sales during its opening week and declined from there.
 The DVD extras contains an hour and a half of content including a full performance of "Limelight".

 Awards

 The film has been nominated for Best Kiss for the 2009 MTV Movie Awards for the smooch between Thomas Lennon's character Doug and Rudd's Peter, but lost to Twilight.
 It was also nominated for a GLAAD Media Award for "Outstanding Film – Wide Release" during the 21st GLAAD Media Awards.